 She is currently serving as chairman of the NCAA Division II Regional Advisory Committe (RAC) for the Southeast Region, and has been on the committee since 2014.
 Since 2016, she has also served as a member of the National Committee for Division II softball.
 She previously served a two-year stint on the NFCA Division II Top 25 poll committee from 2013 to 2014, and was an NCAA regional committee member for the former South Atlantic Region from 2005 to 2009.

-This past season, Vallee directed Francis Marion to a 19-25 record and a ninth-place finish in the Peach Belt Conference.
-Three team members earned NFCA Scholar-Athlete honors, five players garnered PBC All-Academic recognition, and one gained All-Conference honors.
-The squad also earned an Easton/NFCA Team Academic Award, ranking 59th among all NCAA Division II schools with a 3.274 team grade point average.
+This past season, Vallee directed Francis Marion to a 31-19 record and a sixth-place finish in the Peach Belt Conference.
+Ten team members earned NFCA Scholar-Athlete honors, three players garnered PBC All-Academic recognition, and three gained All-Conference honors.

 FMU SEASON HIGHLIGHTS